Avaiga/taipy-doc/docs/manuals/deployment/linux/redhat.md

 You would then leverage Nginx to expose the application.

 _uWSGI_ can be started manually.
 But, generally, it's better to start the application automatically when the machine starts.
-To order to do that, you should use [Systemd](https://systemd.io/) which is installed by default on _Ubuntu_.
+To order to do that, you should use [Systemd](https://systemd.io/) which is installed by default on _RHEL_.

 From the directory where _app.py_ is located, run the following command to generate an adapted file for _Systemd_:
 ```